ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 - The Ubuntu version should be `20.04 or higher`.
 - If you do not have the board, the `x86_64` architecture must be used because the Corstone-300 FVP is not currently available for the Arm architecture.
-- Also, though Executorch supports Windows via WSL, it is limited in resource.
+- Though Executorch supports Windows via WSL, it is limited in resource.

-### Corstone-300 FVP Setup for ExecuTorch

-To install and set up the Corstone-300 FVP and ExecuTorch on your machine, refer to [Building and Running ExecuTorch with ARM Ethos-U Backend](https://pytorch.org/executorch/stable/executorch-arm-delegate-tutorial.html).
-Follow this tutorial till the **"Install the TOSA reference model"** Section.
-It should be the last thing you do from this tutorial.

 ## Install Executorch